5 Effective Literacy Activities for Grades 3-5

 • allow the teacher to easily differentiate with students

-Here is my list of favorite activities that I love to use with my students in Grades 3-5.
+Here is my list of favorite literacy activities that I love to use with my students in Grades 3-5.
 These activities are not only rigorous and standards-based, but they can easily be differentiated and are engaging and fun for the students!

 These activities can be implemented at the beginning of the year when introducing routines and procedures in the ELA classroom and used throughout the year!